appacademy/SWEO-Part-Time-Resources/3-Module/5-week/4-day/study-guide.md

 ## BOM and DOM

 ## ES6 Import / Export
-- Be able to import javascript module
+- Be able to import JavaScript module

 ## DOM manipulation
 - Be able to work with the DOM API